top of page

 5) Reduce infant exposure to plastics.

-Dust on the floor may contain both plastic fragments as well as chemicals from polyester carpets and other items made of plastic in the house.
+Dust on the floor may contain both plastic fragments, as well as chemicals from polyester carpets and other items made of plastic in the house.
 Infants frequently crawl on the floor and can ingest or inhale this dust or carpet fibers.
 Consider covering polyester carpets with a natural fabric, such as cotton, when letting an infant crawl on it.
-Measuring the number of particulates in the air and if elevated, using a HEPA filter (high efficiency particulate air filter) may reduce plastic and other substances in the air that later becomes dust.
+Measuring the number of particulates in the air, and if elevated, using a HEPA filter (high-efficiency particulate air filter) may reduce plastic and other substances in the air that later become dust.
 Vacuuming floors frequently with a vacuum cleaner that has a HEPA filter may also help.[15]

 6) Plastic cutting trays